 Before you leave your old space there are a few steps to take.
 It’s a good idea to start packing your vehicles or however you will be transporting your things the night or even a couple of nights before.
-If you’re not sure how to do this, check out another one of our blog posts here.
 This way you can be assured everything fits and you won’t have to load the same day you unload.

 After the vehicles are packed, it’s time to begin saying goodbye to your old home.
 Do a final walkthrough of your space to be sure you didn’t leave anything behind.
 After this is done you should utilize the separate box full of cleaning supplies to do a deep clean of the space.
 Be sure to wipe down surfaces, clean windows, dust, sweep, and mop floors.

 Now that everything is shiny and clean for the next owner, you have only a couple more tasks.
 Turn your thermostat off, lock all your doors and windows, and turn in your keys.
 Mark everything off on your moving checklist and just like that it’s time to wave goodbye to your old home and head out toward new adventures.

 When you arrive at your new home there are a few things to take care of before you go crazy unloading boxes.
 Take pictures of any existing damages so you can be sure that they weren’t your doing.
 Make sure everything is still working properly.
 That includes your faucets, appliances, Wi-Fi, toilets, etc. Also, make sure that any fire or carbon monoxide detectors work and have brand new batteries in them if required.